ykasten/Convergence-Rate-NN-Different-Frequencies/README.md

 ## Use
-The shallow neural network experiments should be run in Matlab.
+The shallow neural network experiments run in Matlab.
 The deep neural network experiments run in Python (with PyTorch).
-The graph generated code is written in Matlab.
+The graph generation code is written in Matlab.
 Our results can be downloaded from [[here]](https://drive.google.com/file/d/1QM8DbxbfF8-z0taKDlcF8GgMc07gpH2M/view?usp=sharing)